reactioncommerce/reaction-hydra/README.md

 ### Part of the Reaction Platform

 This application is a part of the Reaction Platform and is designed to work with other services.
-You can launch Reaction and it's dependencies with a single command by using the [Reaction Platform][reaction-platform] development installation.
+You can launch Reaction and its dependencies with a single command by using the [Reaction Platform][reaction-platform] development installation.